 Can I change to a cheaper prepayment tariff in the UK?
+(Updated for the July 2026 cap)

-• Whole-of-market comparison for home energy (Great Britain)
+• Whole-of-market home-energy comparison for Great Britain

 • Quick form — we’ll help you find a better tariff